-Welcome to next edition of AUTHOR ALERT & SPOTLIGHT.
-Today’s guest is…
+Welcome to next edition of the AUTHOR SPOTLIGHT & BOOK ALERT series.
+Today, we’re sharing:

 Isobel Blackthorn and her novel, A Matter of Latitude, because it has an upcoming discount that you need to know about.
 Isobel is an author at Creativia Pub / Next Chapter Pub, the same place where I am published.
 I’ve previously read one of her novels, Clarissa’s Warning, and you can click the link to see my 5-star review of this excellent drama about what happens to a woman on the Canary Islands.
 If you’re interested in A Matter of Latitude, you can purchase it via Amazon here.